tkonopka/mouse-embeddings/README.md

 Directories in the github repository:

-- `prep` - directory with scripts that process raw data files and perform some one-time computations, e.g. database builds and database queries.
+- `prep` - directory with scripts that process raw data files and perform one-time computations, e.g. database builds and database queries.
 - `R` - functions used during generation of vignettes
 - `vignettes` - code for Rmarkdown vignettes, and associated helper files.